-- B. The School Board authorizes the Superintendent to create building-level, trained threat assessment teams.
-Each team shall be headed by an administrator, either the school principal or the school principal's designee, and shall include a person with expertise in counseling (school/psychological), instructional personnel, and law enforcement (School Resource Officer); and shall provide guidance to students, faculty, and staff regarding recognition of threatening or aberrant behavior that may represent a threat to the community, school, or self. - 1.
-The threat assessment team shall be responsible for: - the assessment of individual students whose behavior may pose a threat to the safety of school staff and/ or students; and - the coordination of resources and interventions for the individual student. - 2.
-If a student with a disability is reported to have made a threat to harm others, and the student's intent is not clear, then a referral shall be made to the threat assessment team for evaluation. - 3.
-Upon a preliminary determination that a student poses a threat of violence or physical harm to the student's self or others, the threat assessment team may obtain criminal history record information.
+- v.
+The SBTMT Chair or designee must provide a copy of the SSMP to the student of concern's parent or guardian upon the plan's finalization and anytime the SSMP is substantially revised. - vi.
+The SBTMT Chair must make a reasonable effort to notify the parent or guardian of the targeted student before the end of the school day that the report was received unless the Chair has determined the concern is unfounded.
+The SBTMT chair shall also inform the parent of the targeted student that an SSMP has been put in place. - 4.
+The threat management team shall be responsible for the assessment of individuals whose behavior may pose a threat to the safety of school staff and/ or students; and the coordination of resources and interventions for the individual student. - 5.
+If a student with a disability is reported to have made a threat to harm others, and the student's intent is not clear, then a referral shall be made to the threat management team for evaluation. - 6.
+Upon a preliminary determination that a student poses a threat of violence or physical harm to the student's self or others, the threat management team may obtain criminal history record information.
 The team must immediately report its determination to the Superintendent or designee, and the Superintendent or designee must immediately attempt to notify the student's parent or legal guardian.
-A parent or guardian has the right to inspect and review the threat assessment.
-The team shall coordinate resources and interventions to engage behavioral and or mental health crisis resources when mental health or substance abuse crisis is suspected.
+A parent or guardian has the right to inspect and review the threat management reporting document.
+The team shall coordinate resources and interventions to engage behavioral and or mental health crisis resources when mental health or substance abuse crisis is suspected. - 7.
+The threat management team shall plan for the implementation and monitoring of appropriate interventions to manage or mitigate the student's risk for engaging in violence and increasing the likelihood of positive outcomes.

-- 4. The threat assessment team shall plan for the implementation and monitoring of appropriate interventions to manage or mitigate the student's risk for engaging in violence and increasing the likelihood of positive outcomes. - 5.
-Upon the student's transfer to a different school, the threat assessment team shall verify that any intervention services provided to the student remain in place until the threat assessment team of the receiving school independently determines the need for intervention services. - C. Pursuant to Section 1001.212(12), Florida Statutes, threat assessment teams in all public schools, including charter schools, shall use the Comprehensive School Threat Assessment Guidelines (CSTAG), which is the behavioral threat assessment instrument developed by the Florida Department of Education. - D. Each threat assessment team shall: - meet as often as needed to fulfill its duties of assessing and intervening with persons whose behavior may pose a threat to school staff or students, but no less than monthly; - 2. maintain documentation of their meetings, including meeting dates and times, team members in attendance, cases discussed, and actions taken; and - complete required reporting of the threat assessment team's activities during the previous school year [e.g., Florida Safe Schools Assessment Tool (FSSAT)].
+- 8. Upon the student's transfer to a different school, the threat management team shall verify that any intervention services provided to the student remain in place until the threat management team of the receiving school independently determines the need for intervention services. - 9.
+Through the DTMC, the District must ensure that all threat management teams in the District report to the DOE office on the team's activities during the previous year.
+The District School Safety Specialist must ensure all schools in the District timely report all required information.
+The report shall contain all data or information required by Florida law. - C. Pursuant to Section 1001.212(12), Florida Statutes, threat management teams in all public schools, including charter schools, shall use the appropriate behavioral threat assessment instrument that is required in state law. - D. Each threat management team shall: - meet as often as needed to fulfill its duties of assessing and intervening with persons whose behavior may pose a threat to school staff or students, but no less than monthly; - 2. maintain documentation of their meetings, including meeting dates and times, team members in attendance, cases discussed, and actions taken; and - 3. complete required reporting of the threat assessment team's activities during the previous school year [e.g., Florida Safe Schools Assessment Tool (FSSAT)].